Internal Server Error

 Acquired companies in Google Ventures' Portfolio

-243 companies from Google Ventures' portfolio have been acquired.
-The most recent acquisition were Rippl Care in Feb 2026 by Harbor Health.
+244 companies from Google Ventures' portfolio have been acquired.
+The most recent acquisition was Rippl Care in Feb 2026 by Harbor Health for $*****.

 Here are Google Ventures' portfolio companies that got acquired most recently: